OWASP/Docker-Security/D02 - Patch Management Strategy.md

 The most severe threats to the host are kernel exploits from within a container through abuse of Linux sys(tem)calls which lead to root access [2].
 Also the orchestration software has interfaces whose defaults were weak and have shown numerous problems in the past [3], [4], [5].

-While threats from the Linux kernel can be partly mitigated by constraining syscalls further (see D4) and network access restrictions (D3) can be applied to reduce the network vector for the orchestration it is important to keep in mind that you can't mitigate future security problems of remaining syscalls other than by patching.
+While threats from the Linux kernel can be partly mitigated by constraining syscalls further (see D4) and network access restrictions (D3) can be applied to reduce the network vector for the orchestration, it is important to keep in mind that you can't mitigate future security problems, like from remaining syscalls, other than by patching.
 The likelihood of such an incident might be small, however the impact is huge, thus resulting in a high risk.

-Patching timely makes sure that the software is always secure and you avoid know vulnerabilities.
+Patching timely makes sure that your software you are using for your infrastructure is always secure and you avoid known vulnerabilities.

 Another threat arises from any Linux services on the host.
 Also if the host configuration is reasonable secured (see D3 and D4) e.g. a vulnerable `sshd` poses a threat to your host too.
 If the services is not secured via network and configuration, the risk is higher.